 In 2009 Turner returned to the genre with RED SANDS, a psychological thriller from Sony Pictures/Stage 6 starring Shane West, Aldis Hodge, JK Simmons and Theo Rossi as American soldiers serving in Afghanistan just after the 2001 US invasion.

 In addition to his filmmaking career, Turner has also been prolific in the advertising world, directing music videos and commercials for clients as diverse as Atlantic Records, McDonald's, General Electric and Quaker State.

-Alex is currently working on a feature film adaptation of Sean Doolittle's critically acclaimed thriller THE CLEANUP.
+Alex is currently in post-production on THE VOYAGER as well as prepping a feature film adaptation of Sean Doolittle's critically acclaimed thriller THE CLEANUP.

 A graduate of the film program at SUNY Purchase, Turner lives in Marin County, CA with his family.

 Check out Jeremiah Kipp's insightful article on the making of Red Sands in Fangoria magazine.

 Alex's father Pete Turner has a book out called The Color of Jazz.
 The book showcases 100 covers and their art in close to original size; many of the covers are rare and out-of-print, now collector's items, and connect to a who's who of musical legends from Count Basie, John Coltrane, and Stan Getz, to Quincy Jones, Freddie Hubbard, and Steely Dan.
 It's a great book filled with images that will sear themselves permanently into your brain.